 Car parking on campus is restricted to permit holders from 0900 – 1700 Monday to Friday.
 After 1700 and at weekends, parking is free.
 Parking is only permissible in disabled bays with a blue badge displayed.
 (For Sat Nav purposes only please use SO17 1PQ)

 We are happy to provide large-print versions of the season brochure on request.

 Visitors who are hearing impaired

-Assistance Visitors are welcome in all areas of the building.
-Please let the Box Office know if you are attending a concert so that appropriate space is provided for you and your dog.
-Alternatively you can leave your dog with a member of our front of house staff during the performance.
+Assistance dogs are welcome in all areas of the building.
+Please let the Box Office know so that appropriate space is provided for you and your dog.

 Families are always welcome at Turner Sims, however prams and buggies are not permitted in the auditorium.
 Please speak to a member of our front of house staff on arrival and they will be able to advise you on a safe place to leave them during the performance.